The Creative, Performing and Visual Art Awards

 What do winners of the Creative Artist Award receive?

-Each winning creative artist receives $500 along with recognition in the following year’s Arts NC State magazine.
-The selected work(s) will be performed in the following academic year by the appropriate Arts NC State performing arts program.
+Each winning creative artist receives $500 along with recognition in an awards ceremony the following year.
+Additionally, the selected work(s) will be performed in the following academic year by the appropriate performing arts program.

-A corresponding $1,000 grant is given to the appropriate program or department to assist in the production of the selected work by the Music Department, Dance Program or University Theatre.
+A corresponding grant up to $1,000 is given to the appropriate program or department to assist in the production of the selected work by the Department of Music, Dance Program or University Theatre.

 What happens if a group submission wins?